Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 • Semaglutide may reduce the absorption rate (but not overall absorption) of oral contraceptives.
 The clinical significance is considered low, but some providers recommend additional precautions.

 • Tirzepatide has a more studied interaction with oral contraceptives.
-The prescribing information specifically notes that oral contraceptive efficacy may be reduced, particularly during dose escalation.
+The prescribing information specifically notes that birth control pills may be less effective, particularly during dose escalation.

 Recommendations from prescribers: